-Students who are new to financial aid sometimes ask whether they will have to pay back the money they receive from filling out the FAFSA.
+Students new to financial aid sometimes ask whether they will have to pay back the money they receive from filling out the FAFSA.
 The FAFSA is the Free Application for Federal Student Aid.
-This free application form is used to apply for federal student aid, as well as financial aid from state governments and most colleges and universities.
+This free application form is used to apply for federal student aid and financial aid from state governments and most colleges and universities.

-FAFSA is not the financial aid itself, as it is just an application, so you do not have to pay anything back in that regard.
+FAFSA is not financial aid itself; it is just an application, so you do not have to pay anything back.
 However, students may use the term FAFSA to refer to the financial aid awarded after the student files the FAFSA.

 How Financial Aid Is Awarded

-Federal student aid is awarded at the school you’re attending based on the FAFSA application and it includes the Federal Pell Grant, Federal Work Study and federal student loans.
-The FAFSA is also used to award state grants and institutional grants from colleges and universities.
+The financial aid office awards federal student aid at your school based on the FAFSA application, including the Federal Pell Grant, Federal Work Study, and federal student loans.
+The FAFSA also awards state and institutional grants from colleges and universities.

-Once you fill out the FAFSA application you can send that application to any school of your choosing.
-That school will take your information and provide you with a financial aid letter that details what types of financial aid you’ve been approved for and what your total expected out-of-pocket cost will be to attend the school.
+Once you fill out the FAFSA, you can send that application to any school you choose.
+That school will take your information, assess your eligibility for certain types of aid, and provide you with a financial aid letter detailing what types of financial aid you’ve been approved for and your total expected out-of-pocket cost to attend the school.

-It’s important to point out that the FAFSA application is just that, an application.
+It’s important to point out that the FAFSA application is just that—an application.
 It is an easy way to process your information and streamline the financial aid process for every school.
-Neither the FAFSA or those who oversee it provide any direct financial aid in the form of grants or student loans.
+Neither the FAFSA nor those who oversee it provide any direct financial aid in the form of grants or student loans.

-Types of Financial Aid That Don’t Need to be Paid Back
+Types of Financial Aid You Don’t Need to Pay Back

-Not all financial aid that you receive must be repaid.
-When you fill out the FAFSA you get verified to receive all different kinds of money for college, and a lot of it is money that you earn or that is awarded to you that isn’t repaid.
+You don’t need to repay all types of financial aid you receive.
+When you fill out the FAFSA, you get verified to receive all kinds of money for college, and a lot of it is money you earn, or that is awarded to you that isn’t repaid.
 Here are the types of financial aid you don’t have to pay back:

 - Grants: A grant is essentially free money for you to go to school that is awarded for a specific purpose.
-There are federal grants that are awarded based on financial aid and there are other grants that you can win or earn.
+Federal grants are awarded based on financial aid, and there are other grants you can win or earn.
+One common type of grant is a Pell Grant.

-- Scholarships: A scholarship is earned money that you receive for school that isn’t paid back.
-A good example is an athletic scholarship, which covers the tuition cost of going to the school in exchange for the student to play on a specific athletic team.
+- Scholarships: A scholarship is money earned for school that isn’t paid back.
+A good example is an athletic scholarship, which covers the tuition cost of going to the school in exchange for the student’s playing on a specific athletic team.

-- Work/Study: Any money earned through a work/study program was earned and does not have to be paid back.
+- Work/Study: Any money earned through a work-study program is earned and does not have to be paid back.

-This is a quick list that represents the majority of the money that is paid out through the financial aid process and that isn’t paid back.
+This is a quick list that represents the majority of the money paid out through the financial aid process that isn’t paid back.

 What Types of Financial Aid Must Be Repaid

 Student loans are the primary form of financial aid that must be repaid, usually with interest on top of the borrowed amount.
-Federal student loans may be subsidized or unsubsidized.
-If your loan is subsidized, the federal government pays the interest while you are in school and during any grace periods.
+For federal student loans, the government is your lender.
+These are typically in the Direct loan program and may be subsidized or unsubsidized.
+If your loan is a Direct subsidized loan, the federal government pays the interest while you are in school and during any grace period.

-Interest on unsubsidized student loans begins to accrue right away, and it is not covered by the federal government.
-Subsidized loans are awarded based on a student’s financial need, unsubsidized loans are not.
+Interest on Direct unsubsidized loans begins to accrue immediately, and the federal government does not cover the interest.
+Subsidized loans are awarded based on a student’s financial need, while unsubsidized loans are not.
+Direct PLUS Loans made to parents and graduate students generally have higher interest rates than those made to undergraduate students.

-So, you do have to pay back some types of financial aid awarded through the FAFSA process, but not all types of aid.
+You do have to pay back financial aid in some cases, such as student loans awarded through the FAFSA process, but not all types of aid require repayment.

 Who Do Students Pay for Student Loans?

-This is who you will repay unless the servicing company resells your loan to another servicing company before you enter repayment.
-If that happens then you’ll be notified.
+This is who you will repay unless the servicing company transfers your loan to another servicing company before you enter loan repayment.
+If that happens, you’ll be notified.

-Any amount of loans that you take out must be repaid, and you’ll likely be charged interest either as soon as you take out the loans or once you hit the repayment period.
-If you end up not using all of the money you borrowed for school then there is a possibility of either returning that money or using it to pay down your balance.
+Any loan you take out must be repaid, and you’ll likely be charged interest either as soon as you take out the loan or once you hit the repayment period.
+If you end up not using all of the money you borrowed for school, you can either return it or use it to pay down your balance.

 Using a 529 Plan to Pay for College

-If you’re in a position to start saving for college before you go, or before you child goes, then that is always the best option.
+If you’re in a position to start saving for college before you go or before your child goes, then that is always the best option.
 You can open a 529 plan and start growing the total account size by investing the funds through a tax-advantaged account.
-This gives your child the best chance at minimizing the their total need for financial aid.
+This gives your child the best chance at minimizing their total need for financial aid.

-With 529 plan funds you’ll never have to worry about borrowing or paying anyone back because it is money that you’ve saved and grown in the market.
-This is similar to if you put money in your own savings account and decided to pay cash for school.
+With 529 plan funds, you’ll never have to worry about borrowing or paying anyone back because it is money that you’ve saved and grown in the market.
+This is similar to putting money in your savings account and paying cash for school.

-These 529 plans were specifically created to help college students save money and let it grow in a tax-free manner, as long as the funds are used for qualified college expenses.
+These 529 plans were specifically created to help college students save money and let it grow tax-free as they use the funds for qualified college expenses.
 You do not need to fill out the FAFSA to open a 529 plan.

 The Bottom Line

-The FAFSA is an application that you fill out in order for the colleges you’re interested in, or are attending, can provide you with a financial aid award letter.
+The FAFSA is an application that you fill out so that the colleges you’re interested in or are attending can provide you with a financial aid award letter.
 This letter tells you what type of financial aid you’re approved for.
-If you receive student loans through this process then that is money that you must repay, directly to your assigned loan servicing company, after you graduate.
+If you receive student loans through this process, then that is money that you must repay directly to your assigned loan servicing company after you graduate.

 Frequently Asked Questions (FAQs)